varsharathore16/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+* I play a lot of tennis and also compete regularly
+* My favorite tennis players:
+  * Rafael Nadal
+  * Iga Swiatek